laurabenestan/Seascape_reservebenefit/README.md

 | Mullus surmuletus | 11175 | 9.99e-1 |
 | Serranus cabrilla | 22082 | 3.50e-4 |

-Wilcoxon Signed Rank test revealed that both neutral and adaptive genetic diversity are significantly different for Serranus cabrilla but not for Diplodus sargus and Mullus surmuletus.
+Wilcoxon Signed Rank test revealed that both neutral and adaptive genetic diversity are significantly different for *Serranus cabrilla* but not for *Diplodus sargus** and *Mullus surmuletus*.

 <img align="center" height="240" src="01-genetic_diversity/hetserranus.png"></img>

 Our predictions are that genetic diversity would be higher in protected areas, such as a marine reserve.
-However, here we observe the opposite trend.
+However, here we observe the **opposite trend**.
 We therefore want to further explore the environmental determinant of genetic diversity and identify which determinant can influence genetic diversity in the three species.

 ##  Principal components on 24 seascape features that includes salinity, chlorophyll and temperature